 1) Park Hyatt: Great location in Nişantaşı, spacious rooms and friendly staff.
 We faced some issues with housekeeping which was a disappointment but we had a pleasant stay overall.

 2) Pera Palace Jumeira Hotel: Since 1892!
 Staying there is an experience of its own as it’s more of a museum/hotel.
-It’s a perfect choice for those who like to explore.
 The hotel is now managed by Jumeirah and the room rates are quite high.
 We were disappointed with the service and some of the room facilities but other than that we enjoyed going back in time.
 The classic furniture was breathtaking (especially in the corner room that we stayed in).
 Don’t miss the pink tearoom in the ground floor.

 4) Park Dedeman, Levent: A new hotel right next to Kanyon Shopping Center.
 Suitable for a casual stay if you’re using public transportation.
 Note that it’s a 4 stars hotel and amenities are limited.

 9) The Marmara Taksim Hotel: Perfect location for first timers and for those who love Taksim.
-It was pretty old when we stayed in it back in 2007 but it seems like it’s been renovated.
-Their breakfast was excellent.
+Excellent if you use public transportation.

 History & Culture: